Alexandro Kamuru

-Alexandro Felix Kamuru (born 19 August 2005) is an Indonesian professional footballer who plays as a left-back for Liga 2 club Barito Putera.
+Alexandro Felix Kamuru (born 19 August 2005) is an Indonesian professional footballer who plays as a left-back for Championship club Persipura Jayapura.

 Club career

 He started playing football at the age of nine, joining local side SSB Gama Yogyakarta.
 In 2018 he left SSB Gama and joined professional side Barito Putera.

 International career

 Kamuru has represented Indonesia at under-16 and under-20 level.

 Kamuru was called by coach Indra Sjafri to the Indonesia U20 team to participate at the 2024 Maurice Revello Tournament.

 Early life

 Born in Sorong, Southwest Papua, both of Kamuru's parents died when he was young; his father died before he was born in April 2005, and his mother in 2018.
 He was raised by his older brother.